yvesgurcan/web-midi-player/README.md

-# midi-player
+This library enables MIDI playback in the browser.

-A library that enables MIDI playback in the browser.
+Documentation will come soon.